Course Recording

 !

-Pastoral Theory Foundation Training (Course 301) - Lesson 2 Assignment
+Pastoral Theory Foundation Training (Course 301) - Lesson 2 Homework Assignment

 (06:00)

-1. Several biblical perspectives: 1.
+- Several biblical viewpoints: 1.
 The Lord is my shepherd; 2.
 Jesus said, "If you love me, feed my sheep"; 3.
 The church is the army of the Lord.
-I would like the pastor to briefly introduce how to connect these perspectives.
-For those who are new to seeking, how to start a dialogue with them and provoke their reflection on the concept of "church"?
+I would like the pastor to briefly introduce how to connect these viewpoints.
+For those who are new and seeking, how can we start a dialogue with them and provoke reflection on their view of "church"?
 (Qinqin)

 (15:40)

-1. A new sister is facing problems with her homework.
-She cannot type, and I taught her to share using voice messages.
+- A new sister is facing problems with her homework.
+She doesn't know how to type, so I taught her to share voice messages.
 She feels that she is not well-educated and illiterate.
 She values prayer.
 How should I teach her in this situation?
 (Suni)

 Issues in Establishing Pastoral Relationships

-1. I find that most people like to teach others, even when they know they are talking nonsense.
-When you correct them, they turn around and try to teach you, resulting in a life filled with conflict.
-Is a pastoral relationship a top-down relationship, and must the friendship aspect be removed to have a pastoral relationship?
+- I find that most people like to teach others.
+Sometimes, even when they are talking nonsense, when you correct them, they turn around and try to teach you, resulting in a life filled with conflict.
+Is a pastoral relationship a top-down relationship?
+Must the element of friendship be removed to have a pastoral relationship?
 Can a pastoral relationship coexist with a peer relationship?
 (Ben)

 (25:30)

-1. Teacher, in building a relationship with a sister I am pastoring, I can help her solve problems by teaching the word of God, dealing with her bad habits, conveying faith, and expressing love.
-In what other ways can I improve myself and promote the pastoral relationship?
+Teacher, in building a relationship with a sister I am pastoring, I can help her solve problems by teaching the Word of God, dealing with her bad habits, conveying faith, and expressing love.
+In what other ways can I improve myself to promote the pastoral relationship?

-2. Please tell me, a pastoral relationship is service in love.
-How should this "love" be measured so that both I and the person being pastored can benefit?
+Please tell me, a pastoral relationship is service in love.
+How should this "love" be managed so that both the pastor and the one being pastored can benefit?
 (Xuanyun)

-3. Teacher, what should we do when we are serious about pastoring, and the person being pastored seems serious at first, but then we gradually discover that they are just pretending?
+Teacher, please tell me, when we are serious about pastoring, and the person being pastored also seems serious at first, but slowly we discover that they seem to be playing a game, what should we do?
 (Xuanyun)

 (34:10)

-3. To build a pastoral relationship in love, some of the sheep being pastored are passive, do not actively contact the pastor, and do not report their situation.
+To build a pastoral relationship in love, some of the sheep being pastored are passive, not actively contacting the pastor or reporting their situation.
 How can we encourage the sheep being pastored to be more proactive?
 (David)

-5. In the process of pastoring, some people do not have needs for healing and deliverance, and their finances are okay, so they rarely contact the pastor.
-They just like to listen to the teacher's sermons, but they do not put them into practice.
+In the process of pastoring, some people do not have needs for healing and deliverance, and their finances are okay, so they rarely contact the pastor.
+They just like to listen to the teacher's sermons but do not put them into practice.
 Although it is clear that they love the world and money, the curse does not seem to have come upon them yet.
-It seems that no matter how much they are taught, it has little effect.
-Teacher, how can we establish a close pastoral relationship with such a person and help them grow?
+It seems that no matter how much teaching is given, it has little effect.
+Teacher, how can we establish a close pastoral relationship with such a person to help them grow?

 (40:10)

-2. I am currently serving a sister, and the establishment of a pastoral relationship has been quite difficult.
+I am currently serving a sister, and the establishment of the pastoral relationship has been quite bumpy.
 What should I do to push it forward?
-Specific situation: After serving for a few months, I recently started leading her in healing, deliverance, and casting out demons.
+Specific situation: After serving her for a few months, I recently started leading her in healing, deliverance, and casting out demons.
 Currently, the idea of "I don't need to listen to you" is quite obvious.
 Some basic requirements for new believer training and developing learning habits, such as attending meetings on time and taking notes, are repeatedly ignored after I ask her to do them.
 She only moves after being pushed a few times.
-When I try to understand if she is encountering difficulties, her descriptions are of problems that can be solved, but she stubbornly believes that there is no way to solve them, and she does not listen to other teachings.
+When I try to understand if she is encountering difficulties, her descriptions are of problems that can be solved, but she stubbornly believes that there is no way to solve them and does not listen to other teachings.
 I can feel that she does not want to follow the growth path designed by the church and prefers to follow her own preferences.
-I think this is related to her not recognizing the pastoral relationship between us.
+I think this is related to her not agreeing with our pastoral relationship.
 How can we truly establish a relationship next?

 (46:15)

-1. When pastoring a sister, she initially showed a strong aversion to me, did not mention prayer requests, and only posted things in the group that she thought needed "prayer."
-She was also impatient with teachings.
-Later, she said that she suddenly no longer felt averse and was willing to actively seek me for prayer.
-Each time I led her in prayer, there was a lot of release.
+When pastoring a certain sister, she initially showed a strong aversion to me and did not mention any prayer requests, only posting things in the group that she thought needed "prayer."
+She was also impatient with teaching.
+Later, she said that she suddenly no longer felt averse and was willing to take the initiative to ask me to pray with her, and she experienced a lot of release each time I led her in prayer.
 Then I discovered that although she would not argue directly, she did not really listen to the teachings.
-Her views on tithing, the church, and pastoral relationships were all based on her own internal logic.
+Her views on giving, the church, and pastoral relationships were all based on her own internal logic.
 When I pointed out her problems in the hope that she would be blessed, she just did not understand and kept explaining.
-In this process, I am often unclear about the extent of the relationship I have established with her.
+In this process, I often do not know to what extent I have established a relationship with her.
 How should I move forward?

 (53:30)

-1. As a pastor, I am very willing to pastor seriously, but some people (usually those without physical illnesses or who are unwilling to talk about other problems) only want to follow the church to listen to the pastor's Bible study and prayers and do not want to be pastored.
-They do not think they have any problems and consider the pastor's active concern as a disturbance and control, and they are not appreciative.
+- As a pastor, I am very willing to be serious about pastoring, but some people (usually those without physical illnesses or who are unwilling to talk about other problems) just want to follow the church to listen to the pastor's Bible studies and prayers and do not want to be pastored.
+They do not think they have any problems and consider the pastor's initiative to care for them as a disturbance and constraint, and they are not appreciative.
 When the pastor points out areas where they need to grow, they do not accept it.
 It makes the pastor feel like they are trying too hard and not getting anywhere.
 How can we establish a pastoral relationship with such a person?
 How can we inspire a desire to be pastored?
 (Yanzi)

 (1:00:30)

-1. How do we judge a healthy relationship between a pastor and a servant, and what aspects does it manifest in?
-(Kuailefen)
+How do we judge a healthy relationship between a pastor and a person being served?
+What are the manifestations of such a relationship?
+(Kuaile Fen)

-2. Is it a healthy relationship when the person being served is very obedient and completes everything the pastor arranges for them?
-(Kuailefen)
+Is it a healthy relationship when the person being served is very obedient and completes everything the pastor assigns to them?
+(Kuaile Fen)

 (1:06:30)

-2. Whether I am pastoring my own family or other people, my heart is full of enthusiasm, and I feel like I am serious, but the results of pastoring are not optimistic.
+Whether I am pastoring my own family or other people, my heart is full of enthusiasm, and I feel like I am being serious, but the results of pastoring are not optimistic.
 What is the problem?
-Teacher, what does it mean to be a serious shepherd?
+Teacher, what does it mean to be serious about pastoring?

-3. Does the relationship of mutual love mentioned in the church only exist between the pastor and the sheep?
-In our current state, with different pastoral zones and different pastors, there are situations where the sheep do not know each other.
+Does the relationship of mutual love mentioned in the church only exist between the pastor and the sheep?
+In our current situation, with different pastoral zones and different pastors, there are cases where sheep do not know each other.
 Does this mean that there is a loving relationship due to being in the same church and having the same Mingding Doctrine?
 (Qianqian)

 (1:16:30)

-3. Teacher, the person being pastored has a habit of pretending.
+Teacher, the person being pastored has the bad habit of pretending.
 What special methods can be used to deal with this in the process of building a relationship with them?

-4. If a person is lukewarm, how do we determine whether it is a spiritual bondage or a problem with the person's attitude?
-How do we establish a pastoral relationship with a lukewarm person?
+If a person is lukewarm, how do we determine whether it is a spiritual oppression or a matter of the person's own attitude?
+How do we build a pastoral relationship with a lukewarm person?

 (1:21:00)

-1. I was really willing to pay the price to serve Sister XX in the process of pastoring her.
+- I was truly willing to pay the price to serve Sister XX in the process of pastoring her.
 She could not lie down to sleep and often felt suffocated.
-I took her to pray day and night, but later, when I was teaching her and dealing with some of her carnal bad habits, she was very unwilling to listen and did not like to listen to my teachings.
+I took her to pray day and night.
+However, later, when I taught her and dealt with some of her fleshly bad habits, she was very unwilling to listen and did not like to listen to my teachings.
 She only wanted me to lead her in prayer.
-I thought that my pastoral relationship with her was very good and that I loved her because I brought her into our Chinese Mingding Doctrine to solve her problems.
-What went wrong with my pastoring?
+I believed that my pastoral relationship with her was very good and that I loved her because I brought her into our Chinese Mingding Doctrine and wanted to solve her problems.
+Please tell me, what went wrong with my pastoring?
 Why are my teachings annoying?
 Why is it that I am loving her but being perceived as not loving her?
-How should this situation be handled?
+How should I handle this situation?
 (Meizi)

-1. Teacher, please tell me, sometimes dealing with the bad habits of the person being served requires strictness, but also requires grasping the strength.
-However, it is difficult for me to be strict, and I do not know how to grasp the strength.
+- Teacher, please tell me, sometimes dealing with the bad habits of the person being served requires severity, but also requires grasping the strength.
+However, it is difficult for me to be severe, and I do not know how to grasp the strength.
 Can you give me some tips?

-3. Please tell me, "When you see someone growing, the most important thing is to deal with their bad habits.
-If you want to deal with them, it will be a conflict."
-If there is a conflict, how should it be handled afterwards?
+- Please tell me, "When you see someone growing, the most important thing is to deal with their bad habits.
+If you want to deal with them, it is a conflict."
+If there is a conflict, how should it be handled afterward?
 (Xuanyun)

-4. Teacher, how can we build up someone's faith while breaking down their flesh?
+- Teacher, how do we build someone's faith while breaking down their flesh?
 How do we grasp the relationship and degree between the two?
 Is it that in the process of breaking down the flesh, the person sees their own growth, and their faith is built up at the same time?
 (Suni)

-5. When should we push someone to work?
+- Regarding when to push for work.
 There is a full-time mother who only picks up and drops off her children every day and does not have a job.
 She has been with us for more than half a year.
 When is a good time to encourage her to work?
 (Jidian)

 (1:25:30)

-1. Some sheep have experienced many of God's graces.
-As soon as you deal with their flesh, they become anxious, and sometimes they cannot hear the word of God, are unwilling to leave, and cannot move forward.
-How should we pastor in this situation?
+- Some sheep have experienced many of God's graces, but when you deal with their flesh, they become anxious, and sometimes they cannot hear the Word of God, are unwilling to leave, and cannot move forward.
+How do we pastor in this situation?

-2. In the process of pastoring, dealing with people's bad habits will inevitably cause conflict.
-Sometimes, even if there is no conflict, we have to create conflict.
+- In the process of pastoring, dealing with people's bad habits will inevitably cause conflict.
+Sometimes, even if there is no conflict, you have to create conflict.
 Teacher, can you talk about how to create conflict, manage conflict, and transform conflict?

-1. Through the study of this lesson, I have learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother and to weep with those who weep.
+- Through the study of this lesson, I have learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
 Then the teacher also said that pastoring requires learning to deal with people's problems.
 I feel that this point is not easy to grasp.
 A sister is very enthusiastic about serving her father and often writes in her notes about how she pays the price to serve her father.
 She also often runs outside to serve brothers and sisters in other churches.
 However, when it comes to dealing with her own problems, she often sits on the bed and prays during prayer meetings and then falls asleep.
 Teacher, is this person pretending?
-This sister expresses her hope that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation keeps repeating.
+This sister expresses a desire for me to serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation keeps repeating.
 I feel that serving in this way is also ineffective.
-So, I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?
+So I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?

 (1:32:30)

-1. The person being pastored has gone to the hospital because of a serious illness.
-In this situation, what else do we need to do besides care and greetings?
+- The person being pastored has gone to the hospital due to a serious illness.
+In this situation, what else do we need to do besides showing concern and asking about their condition?
 (Xuelian)

 About Lack of Understanding

-1. About lack of understanding.
-A sister often listens to sermons, but she never understands.
-For example, she keeps staring at whether her husband is reading the Bible and praying.
+- About lack of spiritual understanding.
+A sister often listens to sermons, but her understanding is never clear.
+For example, she keeps an eye on whether her husband is reading the Bible and praying.
 If he does, she is happy.
-How should we teach this type of person?
+How do we teach this type of person?
 (Jidian)

 Healing and Deliverance

-1. Teacher, I am very selfish and indulgent to my flesh, but I really want to be someone who serves seriously and pays the price.
+- Teacher, I am very selfish and indulgent to my flesh, but I really want to become a person who is serious and willing to pay the price to serve.
 The biggest challenge is sleep.
-Sometimes, after going to bed late, I am very energetic the next day, and my faith is multiplied.
-Sometimes, my head is very dizzy, and my body is uncomfortable, so I indulge my flesh again, and then I blame myself.
-The pastor said to look at the trend of my growth with a developmental perspective, but I have not been able to implement this.
+Sometimes, after going to bed late, I am very energetic the next day and my faith is multiplied.
+Sometimes my head is very dizzy and my body is uncomfortable, so I indulge my flesh again and then feel guilty.
+The pastor said to have a developmental perspective and look at the trend of my growth, but I have not been able to implement this.
 I always feel that this is accepting my sin.
-Teacher, should I put down these messy thoughts and believe that God will definitely help me?
+Teacher, should I just let go of these messy thoughts and believe that God will definitely help me?

 Pastoring Children